 For students interested in pursuing the certificate in global health, please follow these steps:

-- Review the information on this page and the Certificate Requirements.
+- Review requirements and information on this page.

 - Complete and submit the VIGH Intent to Enroll form.

 - Complete one core course (3 credit hours):

 - Foundations of Global Health (offered in the Fall)